Buliwyfa/HumHub-module-translation-helpers/README.md

 ![Screenshoot Copy](/docs/screenshoot_01.png)

+Other features:

-   3. Automatic translation tries to preserve html tags, Yii Markup (“{0,plura}”,”%variable%”), and old translations (“@this is an old text that does not need to be translated@”)
+   - Automatic translation tries to preserve html tags, Yii Markup (“{0,plura}”,”%variable%”), and old translations (“@this is an old text that does not need to be translated@”)

-   4. Adds a logo to the module (yes, yes, yes...
+   - Adds a logo to the module (yes, yes, yes...
 I know is really similar to Google translations... :)

 ![Module Logo](/assets/module_image.png)